 “Yes, Mercystar mentioned that,” Lightsong said.
 “But then he fought with four of the servants?”

-“Well, fought isn’t the right word,” the priest said, sighing, obviously realizing that Lightsong wasn’t going to let them shoo him away.
+“Well, ‘fought’ isn’t the right word,” the priest said, sighing, obviously realizing that Lightsong wasn’t going to let them shoo him away.
 Though he wasn’t their God, he was a God, and they were priests.
 They would be bound by oath to answer his questions.

 “He immobilized one of them with an Awakened rope,” the priest continued.
-“Then, while one of the servants remained behind to distract him, the other two ran for aid.
-He quickly knocked the remaining man unconscious--and at that time, the one who had been tied up was still alive.”
+“Then, while one of the servants remained behind to distract the intruder, the other two ran for aid.
+The intruder quickly knocked the remaining man unconscious.
+At that time, the one who had been tied up was still alive.”

 The priest glanced at his colleagues.
-“When help finally came--delayed by a Lifeless animal who was causing confusion in the building--they found the one man unconscious from a blow to the head.
+“When help finally came--delayed by a Lifeless animal that was causing confusion in the building--they found the one man unconscious from a blow to the head.
 The other, still tied in the rope, was dead.
 Stabbed through the heart with a dueling blade.”

 Lightsong nodded, kneeling beside the broken up boards.
 The servants who had been working there retreated, bowing their heads before him.
-He could tell little of importance, however.
-The place had been scrubbed clean, then torn apart.
+He wasn’t certain what he expected to find, however.
+The ground had been scrubbed clean, then torn apart.
 However, there was a patch of. . .something a short distance away.
 He walked over.

 The wood was grayed slightly in a patch on the floor.
 He knelt, inspecting it.